Adelodunpeter25/ContactFast/README.md

 # Zero-Setup Contact Form API

 A FastAPI-based contact form API that requires **no signup or configuration** for users.
-Just copy-paste the form HTML and you're done!
+Just copy-paste the form code snippet and you are done!

 ## 🚀 Features